DuncanSchouten/barber-jekyll/_works/100-dinners.md

 The simplicity of the website meant that few problems were encountered when we engaged people for "guerilla" usability testing.

 The one area that was improved based on user feedback was the inclusion of a dropdown on the page of dinner listings, allowing users to filter by region.
+This feature was implemented before launch

 <!-- * Need for a country/region filter -->